AutoPhysics

 If this is enabled, Auto Physics simulation does not update in real time.

-When Auto Physics is frozen, the assistant is colored light blue.
+When physics simulation is frozen, the assistant is colored light blue.

 The frozen simulation does not change when you edit the original animation.
 Changes are taken into account only when this option is disabled.